est31/cargo-local-serve/README.md

 ## Design principles

 The visual design has been heavily lended from the design of the main `crates.io` website.

-One of the design goals is however to be much leaner and less wasteful about resources than `crates.io`.
+It is a very beautiful design and well known to the Rust developer community.

-The project is therefore guided by the following principles:
+The project is guided by the following principles:

 1. Any site shoud load fast and be low on resources.
 	Any argument of the form "but nobody uses dialup any more" is not legitimate: